danielhinsching/template-sbc-typst/main.typ

         [Termos de Busca],
-        [Information Security OR Cybersecurity OR Data Security], [Virtual Assistants OR Voice Assistants OR Smart Assistants], [AIoT OR Internet of Things OR IoT Devices OR Intelligent IoT], [AIoT AND Privacy OR Smart Assistants AND Privacy],
+        [Information Security OR Cybersecurity OR Data Security], [Virtual Assistants OR Voice Assistants OR Smart Assistants], [AIoT AND Voice Assistant OR AIoT AND Privacy], [AIoT AND Privacy OR Smart Assistants AND Privacy],

     ),